-Combining one-of-a-kind wildlife, dreamy beaches and jaw-dropping panoramas, Madagascar is one of the most astounding countries on the planet.
-Undertake a luxury yacht charter here and understand what it takes to make a destination unique.
+Combining one-of-a-kind wildlife, dreamy beaches and jaw-dropping panoramas, a superyacht charter in Madagascar is one of the most astounding countries on the planet.
+Undertake a Madagascar luxury yacht charter here and understand what it takes to make a destination so unique.

 Floating off the coast of Mozambique, Madagascar is the fourth biggest island in the world.
 Bestowed with 5,000 kilometres of stunning coastline, inviting turquoise waters and dozens of deserted, jewel-like islands, this far-flung destination is nothing short of a sailor’s paradise.

 But there’s more to this island-nation than its good-looking Indian Ocean cruising grounds.
 Read on discover what is awaiting discerning yacht-goers who venture to this remote corner of the globe.